 The welder has a portable design making it easier to carry and easier to store.

-It is a multi-use welder that can weld stainless steel, aluminium, mild steel, and other metal materials.
+It is a multi-use welder that can weld stainless steel, aluminum, mild steel, and other metal materials.
 The welding performance is of high quality and is very easy to use by beginner welders.
-It can perform for long hours non-stop efficiently and consider as one of the best aluminum welder for beginners.
+It can perform for long hours non-stop efficiently and consider one of the best aluminum welders for beginners.

 Here’s the kicker:

 the electrode holder provided with the welder is good but very cheaply made, so it is recommended to buy your own.
 The welding shield and chipping hammer/wire brush combo are of poor quality as well.

 - Possesses an IGBT inverter that can switch from AC to DC.